Apply - clinical examinations

-The DCH written examination is a common paper shared with the MRCPCH route Foundation of Practice Written Examination (previously known as MRCPCH Part 1A Written Exam).
-All information regarding how to apply for the Foundation of Practice written examination, including applications, is available in the Written Examinations, How to Apply section of this site.
+The DCH theory examination is a common paper shared with the MRCPCH route Foundation of Practice theory examination (previously known as MRCPCH Part 1A Written Exam).
+All information regarding how to apply for the Foundation of Practice theory examination, including applications, is available in the Theory Examinations, How to Apply section of this site.

-After you have completed your application online you will receive an email informing you that your application has been received but no payment will be taken until you have passed the Foundation of Practice written paper.
+After you have completed your application online you will receive an email informing you that your application has been received but no payment will be taken until you have passed the Foundation of Practice theory exam.